aanchal29/Human-Activity-Recognition/README.md

 # Human-Activity-Recognition

-Approaches Used: LDA, Multinomial Logistic Regression, SVM and K Nearest Neighbours Technologies Used: python
+Approaches Used: LDA, Multinomial Logistic Regression, SVM and K Nearest Neighbours Technologies Used: Python

-Led the implementation of thie project to understand in detail the working of the various classifiers.
+1) The goal is to understand in detail about the working of the various classifiers on Human Activity Recognition Dataset.

-Group of 30 volunteers participated in the activities wearing accelerometer and gyroscope.
-Each person performed 6 activities: SITTING, STANDING, LAYING, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS SVM with linear kernel provides a much more accuracy than all the other classifiers used Most of the errors are due to similar reading from the sensors for the ‘sitting’ and ‘standing’ activity.
+2) The source data is obtained from UCI Machine Learning Repository (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

+3) The experiments have been carried out with a group of 30 volunteers within age brackets 19-48 years.
+Each person performed six activities (SITTING, STANDING, LYING, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS).
+The six activities as six classes corresponds to each data point with 561 features.

+4) The Approaches used are: Linear Discriminant Analyses (LDA); Multinomial Logistic Regression; Support Vector Machines (SVM) and kNN.

+5) The comparison is performed based on the confusion matrix of those classification results on the test data using the different training classifiers, presented by confusion matrices.

+6) SVM with linear kernel approach is the best fit classifier to our dataset.
+It gives the best performance for all the accuracies and error rates.
+SVM with linear kernel being a flexible approach which is capable to reduce overfitting.